 Navy Federal Credit Union

-Like the other lenders on this list, Navy Federal Credit Union specializes in VA mortgages.
-However, you can also apply for conventional, jumbo and FHA loans, as well as Home Equity Lines of Credit.
-You can apply for and obtain pre-approval for either a first home purchase loan or streamlined refinance loan online, and you’ll have 24/7 access to customer service.
+You can apply online and obtain pre-approval for either a first home purchase loan or a streamlined refinance loan, and you’ll have 24/7 access to customer service.

 PenFed Credit Union